danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.clearAllDrafts.html" name="messages.clearAllDrafts">Clear all drafts: messages.clearAllDrafts</a>

+* <a href="account.deleteAutoSaveExceptions.html" name="account.deleteAutoSaveExceptions">Clear all peer-specific autosave settings: account.deleteAutoSaveExceptions</a>

 * <a href="bots.resetBotCommands.html" name="bots.resetBotCommands">Clear bot commands for the specified bot scope and language code: bots.resetBotCommands</a>

 * <a href="messages.clearRecentStickers.html" name="messages.clearRecentStickers">Clear recent stickers: messages.clearRecentStickers</a>

+* <a href="messages.clearRecentReactions.html" name="messages.clearRecentReactions">Clear recently used message reactions: messages.clearRecentReactions</a>

 * <a href="payments.clearSavedInfo.html" name="payments.clearSavedInfo">Clear saved payment information: payments.clearSavedInfo</a>

+* <a href="account.clearRecentEmojiStatuses.html" name="account.clearRecentEmojiStatuses">Clears list of recently used emoji statuses: account.clearRecentEmojiStatuses</a>

 * <a href="messages.startHistoryImport.html" name="messages.startHistoryImport">Complete the history import process, importing all messages into the chat.  : messages.startHistoryImport</a>